codefellows/setup-guide/windows/README.md

 1. In the Search box next to the Windows Menu, type `Turn Windows Features On Or Off` and hit enter.
 1. A window will pop up with a list of folders with checkboxes next to them.
-   - Scroll down and check the boxes for
+   - Scroll down and check the boxes for:
      - `Virtual Machine Platform`
      - `Windows Hypervisor Platform`
      - `Windows Subsystem for Linux`
-   - If you are running Windows as a Virtual Machine (unlikely), also enable
+   - If you are running Windows as a Virtual Machine (unlikely), also enable:
      - `Containers`
      - `Hyper-V (and as many sub-items as you can activate)`
-1. Once this operation is complete, you will need to restart your system and then continue the steps below
+1. Once this operation is complete, you will need to restart your system and then continue the steps below.
    - NOTE: This page might not open after restart, so be sure to make note of the url or bookmark it.

 ### Install Windows Terminal & Configure for WSL 2